ip-tools/discourse-material-theme-adjustments/README.md

-# Ample layout adjustments for Discourse' Daemonite Material Theme
+# Ample layout tweaks for Discourse Daemonite Material Theme

 ## About
 Ample layout adjustments for [Material Design for Discourse].